Concorde: Air France Flight 4590

-The first flight with passengers after the 2000 grounding for safety modifications landed shortly before the World Trade Center attacks in the United States.
+The first flight with passengers after the 2000 grounding landed shortly before the World Trade Center attacks in the United States.
 This was not a commercial flight: all the passengers were BA employees.
 Normal commercial operations resumed on 7 November 2001 by BA and AF (aircraft G-BOAE and F-BTSD), with service to New York JFK, where Mayor Rudy Giuliani greeted the passengers.

 Other accidents and incidents

-Concorde had suffered two previous non-fatal accidents that were similar to each other.
+Accidents

+Official investigating authorities have classified occurrences prior to Air France Flight 4590 as accidents, though no persons were injured and no aircraft were lost.
+These involved occurrences in which parts of the rudder had become separated inflight.